loliberri/Machine_Learning/README.md

 # Machine_Learning
-A couple of project that untilise ML and Python
+A couple of projects that untilise ML and Python